muziejus/javascripting-english-major/11-geojson.md

 ---
 layout: default
-title: Geographical Data
+title: Starting a Geographical Data Project
 permalink: /11-geojson
 ---

 Typing up the coordinates for the [last homework assignment](/10-leaflet#exercises) was, I imagine, not a lot of fun.
-It’s also silly for me to assert, in the [previous chapter](/9-dataset), that it’s important to separate data wrangling from programming logic, only to then have you run them together again.
+It’s also silly for me to assert, in the [chapter before last](/9-dataset), that it’s important to separate data wrangling from programming logic, only to then have you run them together again.
 But the data structure for representing geographical `Object`s in JavaScript, **GeoJSON**, is complex enough to warrant its own